We were told we would get an answer back today on a short sale

 "We were told we would get a response today from the bank on a short sale..."

-You put in an offer for a house that is being sold as a short sale.
+You put in an offer for a house sold as a short sale.

 You were told you would get an answer back by today.